magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-inval.md

 1. The user performs some action, such as adding to a cart, that results in an POST or PUT request to the Magento application.
 2. The server generates the `private_content_version` cookie for this user and returns the response to the browser.
-3. JavaScript takes the `private_content_version` cookie and uses it to send an AJAX request to the Magento server to get private content.
+3. JavaScript interprets the presence of the `private_content_version` cookie to mean that private content is present on the page, so it sends an AJAX request to the Magento server to get the current private content.
 4. The server's reply is cached in the browser's local storage.

     Subsequent requests with the same data version are retrieved from local storage.